 (a) A bicycle target positioned with different offsets up to the target being outside of the driving path of the VUT;

 (b) A different speed of the VUT;]

+4.2.5.2.17.
+Cut-out of lead vehicle for multi-target anticipation

+4.2.5.2.17.1.
+Base Test: The test shall confirm the declared response capability of the system for a cut-out of the lead M1 category vehicle when other vehicles are fully or partially blocking the lane